Stem Cell Treatment for Metabolic Diseases

 Treating Metabolic Diseases with Stem Cells

-The cellular treatment for metabolic conditions will require a minimum of 12 days in Bangkok.
-The costs for treating patients with metabolic disease will depend on many factors including current health and the existence of any other underlying medical conditions.
-To better prepare our medical team will need to be review patients’ relevant medical information, tests for risk variants and recent blood tests.
+The cellular treatment for metabolic conditions will require a minimum of 10-12 days in Bangkok.
+The costs of treating patients with metabolic disease will depend on many factors, including current health and other underlying medical conditions.
+Our medical team must review patients’ relevant medical information, tests for risk variants, and recent blood tests to prepare better.
 Upon approval, a detailed treatment recommendation will be provided that includes all medical related costs including stem cell extractions, expansion counts, expectations after treatment depending on stage and severity, To learn more please contact us today.

 Published Clinical Citations